Tokyo Metropolitan Edo-Tokyo Museum

 Tokyo Metropolitan Teien Art Museum

-The Tokyo Metropolitan Garden Art Museum was built in Showa 8 (1933) as the residence of Prince Asaka, and opened in Showa 58 (1983) as an art deco style building with a harmonious garden.
+The Tokyo Metropolitan Teien Art Museum was built in Showa 8 (1933) as the residence of Prince Asaka, and opened in Showa 58 (1983) as an art deco style building with a harmonious garden.
 In Heisei 26 (2014), the new building was completed, and in Heisei 27 (2015), the main building, main gate, tea room, etc. were designated as national important cultural properties.
 As an art museum where you can enjoy "historic buildings," "art works," and "lush gardens," we aim to be a place for unique creativity.

 Tokyo Photographic Art Museum

-The Tokyo Metropolitan Museum of Photography was opened in January of Heisei 7 (1995) as Japan's first comprehensive museum dedicated to photography and video.
+The Tokyo Photographic Art Museum was opened in January of Heisei 7 (1995) as Japan's first comprehensive museum dedicated to photography and video.
 The museum's activities include the collection and management of outstanding works, the planning of high-quality exhibitions, educational outreach programs to realize social expansion, and research that forms the basis for museum activities.
 In addition, we have a hall where movies are shown and a library dedicated to photography and video, and we aim to play a role as a center for photography and video representing Japan and become a place for new creative activities.

 Museum of Contemporary Art Tokyo

-The Museum of Contemporary Art, Tokyo was opened in Tokyo Metropolitan Kiba Park in March Heisei 7 (1995) for the purpose of promoting contemporary art and enriching art culture, and was renovated and reopened in March 2019 (2019).
+The Museum of Contemporary Art Tokyo was opened in Tokyo Metropolitan Kiba Park in March Heisei 7 (1995) for the purpose of promoting contemporary art and enriching art culture, and was renovated and reopened in March 2019 (2019).
 In addition to a collection exhibition that makes use of the approximately 6,000 works in the museum's collection and a large-scale international exhibition, the museum holds planned exhibitions that capture a wide range of contemporary art including paintings, sculptures, fashion, architecture and design.

 Tokyo Arts and Space